jupyter-book/mystmd/docs/quickstart-myst-documents.md

 🛠 Run `myst start`

-If this is the first time you have run `myst start`, the theme will be installed (takes 15-30 seconds), and then bring up a local web-server that shows you a live preview of your documents as you are writing them! every time you save a few milliseconds later the server will update.
+If this is the first time you have run `myst start`, the theme will be installed (takes 15-30 seconds), and then bring up a local web-server that shows you a live preview of your documents as you are writing them!
+Every time you save a few milliseconds later the server will update.

 ```text
 📖 Built README.md in 33 ms.